Car battery corrosion is a normal sign of battery wear and tear.

 Overcharging a battery raises its temperature.

-5. Chemical Reaction On Copper Clamps
+5. Chemical Reaction on Copper Clamps

 The copper in the terminal clamp is a good conductor of electricity and doesn’t corrode easily.